 Some experts believe that people bothered by pollen and other allergens have advanced immune systems and when they sneeze out irritants in the air, they also rid themselves of cancer-causing toxins.
 Pollen is bees’ major food source, rich in phytochemicals, antioxidants, and nutrients.
 Pollen is used by bees to make propolis that also kills cancer cells.
 So maybe the allergy to pollen is of more protective role regarding cancer, as compared to other forms of allergies.

 But scientists at National Institutes of Health have found evidence that there is a link between allergic and autoimmune diseases because there were same genetic defects.
 Based on the fact that in cancer we do have immunologic changes and genetic alterations, logically we can postulate that genes against cancer might be partially similar to genes that cause allergy.
 But there’s nothing scientists can do to help people without allergies.

 For those who do have allergies, some researchers have suggested not taking medicine, but other scientists think that that’s a bad idea.
 The latter think that “It’s better to treat your allergies, which can be pretty serious and in rare instances fatal”.

 There are a lot of other factors, including smoking and obesity that contribute to cancer risk.
 To this end, we should not rush to conclude and hence do something on our own to prevent cancer by not treating allergy.
 Experts warn that those with allergies shouldn’t assume they have no chance of getting cancer.

 COPYRIGHT: This article is the property of We Speak Science, a nonprofit institution co-founded by Dr Detina Zalli (Harvard University) and Dr Argita Zalli (Imperial College London).
-The article is written by Vedat Sunguri ( Master of Pharmacy, University of Pristina).
+The article is written by Miss.
+Altina Bushi ( Albanian University, Tirane).